epfl-ada/ada-2023-project-theavengers2023/docs/index.md

 | Mean Adj.
 Revenues  | $63,789,276         | $40,465,501         |
 | Mean Rating         | 6.81                | 6.70                |

+The null hypothesis is the following :
+H0 : The mean between the two groups is the same.
+We test with a 5% level.
 The p-value for average revenue in the Drama genre is 0.00118, indicating statistical significance.
 The p-value for average rating is 0.0157, also showing statistical significance.

 ##### Comedy